New to World Cup Betting? Here's How to Get Started in 2026

 A Beginner's Guide to the Biggest Sporting Event on the Planet

-The 2026 FIFA World Cup is going to be unlike anything we've seen before.
+The 2026 FIFA World Cup is going to be unlike anything that's been staged before.
 Forty-eight teams.
 Three host countries.
 Sixteen cities across the United States, Canada and Mexico.
 A hundred and four matches crammed into 39 days of football that will consume the entire planet from June 11 to July 19.
-If you've never bet on a World Cup before, or if you've never bet on anything at all, this is the tournament that's going to pull millions of first-time bettors off the sidelines.
-The sheer scale of it practically demands it.
+If you've never bet on a World Cup before, or never bet on anything at all, this is the tournament that's going to bring millions of first-time bettors off the sidelines.
+The sheer scale of it almost demands it.

-I've been covering sports betting on Sports-King for a long time, and the World Cup is always the event that brings in the most new bettors.
-People who wouldn't normally look twice at a betting site suddenly want some skin in the game when their country is playing on the world stage.
-I get it.
-It makes every match feel like it matters more when you've got something riding on it, even if it's just a small amount.
-So this guide is for you - whether you've never placed a bet in your life or you've bet on other sports and just haven't tackled the World Cup yet.
-By the time you're done reading this, you'll know how the tournament works, what the main bet types are, who the favourites are, and how to actually get a bet on.
+Sports-King has covered sports betting for a long time, and the World Cup is the event that consistently brings in the most new bettors.
+People who don't normally look twice at a betting site suddenly want a small stake in the game when their country is playing on the world stage.
+It makes every match feel a bit different when there's something on it, even if it's a small amount.
+So this guide is for anyone who has never placed a bet, or has bet on other sports and just hasn't tackled the World Cup yet.
+By the end of it, you'll know how the tournament works, what the main bet types are, who the favourites are, and how to actually place a bet.

 The Basics - What You Need to Know About the 2026 World Cup

 This is the first World Cup in history to feature 48 teams, up from 32 at Qatar 2022.
-That expansion changes everything about how the tournament works, and it's important to understand the format before you start betting on it.
+That expansion changes everything about how the tournament works.

 The 48 teams are split into 12 groups of four.
 Each team plays three group stage matches.
 The top two teams from each group advance to the knockout rounds, along with the eight best third-place finishers.
 That means 32 of the 48 teams make it out of the group stage, which is a much more forgiving setup than previous World Cups.
-Once you hit the knockout rounds, it's single elimination all the way to the final.
+Once the knockout rounds start, it's single elimination all the way to the final.
 Win or go home.

-The draw already happened on December 5, 2025 in Washington, D.C.
-We know almost all the groups, though there are still six spots being decided through playoffs in March 2026.
-The three host nations - USA, Canada and Mexico - each play their group stage matches entirely within their own borders, which is a nice logistical touch for fans planning to attend.
+The draw was held on December 5, 2025 in Washington, D.C.
+Almost all groups are now known, with six spots being decided through playoffs in March 2026.
+The three host nations - USA, Canada and Mexico - each play their group stage matches entirely within their own borders, which is a useful logistical detail for fans planning to attend.

 - June 11 - Opening match: Mexico vs South Africa at the Estadio Azteca in Mexico City